 2. Library Facebook page in lieu of paper newsletters

-While I did use a paper newsletter for the back-to-school newsletter, I planned ahead to include it in our school’s “packet pick-up” night so that parents received it with all of the other school forms.
+While I did use a paper newsletter for the back-to-school newsletters, I planned ahead to include them in our school’s “packet pick-up” night so that parents received it with all of the other school forms.
 I’m not sure if parents are actually reading it, but the majority of the agreement forms were returned.
 I’m taking that as a good sign.

 Our library Facebook page is what I’m using for my primary communication tool during the rest of the year.
 I post library and reading advocacy articles, as well as book recommendations and upcoming events.
 For more post ideas, check out my Library Website Social Media Pinterest board!

 3. Research centers first, then free choice

 Last year I required every student to complete 3 library “badges” in Research Skills, Reading Promotion, and Makerspace/Creation & Tech.
 This year, I’m trying something a bit more progressive and constructivist.
 When I introduce centers this fall, I will offer 6 research centers only at first.
 Then after students earn their Research Skills badge, they can have free-choice of reading and makerspace centers.
 They will be able to earn more badges, but the others won’t be required.
 I think it will be more of a challenge for me to engage all students, but once a student finds their passion, I think their engagement and learning will be more authentic.

 4. New Student Learning Objective (SLO) assessment format